Common Causes Of Clogged Drains & How To Fix Drain Clogs

 - Provide pressure: Some experts say a well-kept secret of healthy plumbing is to fill each sink with water once or twice a month and let them drain to create pressure that flushes the pipes and removes debris.
 A full tub would have the same effect.
-To help fat, oil and grease get off the sides of pipes and traveling through the treatment system, it’s helpful to occasionally pour a pan of boiling water down the kitchen sink drains.
+To help fat, oil, and grease get off the sides of pipes and travel through the treatment system, it’s helpful to occasionally pour a pan of boiling water down the kitchen sink drains.

 - Disposal defense: It can literally pay to know what not to put down the disposal.
 Many food items — even “natural” ones — are tough and fibrous and may not shred the way you expect them to when you toss them in the disposal.
 Avoid the following:

-- Meat, skin and bones
+- Meat, skin, and bones

 - Tough fruit rinds, such as watermelon or cantaloupe

 - Potato peels

 Garbage disposals are nice to have, but some of us mistake them for trash cans that can pretty much take on anything.
 In reality, there’s a variety of things that the blades don’t chop well and are better going in a compost pile or the garbage.

 Clogs can also result from simply too much material at once being fed into the disposal, since it’s best to feed them gradually and let water run before, during, and after the operation.